 This will involve a 15-20 minute oral presentation by the student to the Thesis Committee and supervisors attending followed by a meeting with the Thesis Committee (supervisors not present) at which time feedback will be given and any further questions asked.
 The Thesis Committee will then meet with the supervisors (student not present).

 ** The Thesis Committee will be comprised of 1 member of the CRH Postgraduate Studies Committee and an external (independent) assessor as arranged following your 10 week research plan meeting.

 Note: If any of a student’s supervisors are members of the CRH Postgraduate Studies Committee, they will not be present during any face-to-face meeting between the Thesis Committee and the student unless this is specifically requested and agreed by the student.

 From August 2015, a student-initiated review reporting process will be carried out through the Universities EUCLID system.
 Students and supervisors will receive emails directly, detailing the requirements.
 Please do contact the Centre’s PG Administrator initially if there are any problems completing this.

-If the Assessment Committee has reported that progress has not been satisfactory and/or an extension of the probationary period has been recommended, a meeting with the Postgraduate Studies Committee to discuss the work plan for the second year will be required.
+If the Thesis Committee has reported that progress has not been satisfactory and/or an extension of the probationary period has been recommended, a meeting with the Thesis Committee to discuss the work plan for the second year will be required.

-2nd year assessment.
-Students should submit a report updating their Postgraduate Studies Committee on progress.
+Students should submit a report updating their Thesis Committee on progress.
 A template can be made available but should include a background introduction, aims of the project, description of methods used/developed (and problems encountered), results obtained, and plans for future work.
 Add any details of courses attended and training received.